 A 90 kHz referenced time stamp indicating when the contents of a packetized elementary stream (PES) packet should be decoded

-A device which extracts the baseband signal from the transmitted carrier wave.
+A device that extracts the baseband signal from the transmitted carrier wave.

-Describes a system or device in which information is transferred by electrical [on-off], [high-low], or [1/0] pulses instead of continuously varying signals or states as in an analogue message.
+Describes a system or device in which information is transferred by electrical [on-off], [high-low], or [1/0] pulses instead of continuously varying signals or states as in an analog message.

-A term commonly used to describe Ku-band broadcasts via satellite directly to individual end-users.
+A term commonly used to describe Ku-band broadcasts directly to individual end-users via satellite.
 The DBS band ranges from 11.7 to 12.75 GHz.

 Geek box term.
-Measurement of how well the television is able to maintain a consistent colour of black regardless of the brightness of the rest of the image.
+Measurement of how well the television can maintain a consistent color of black regardless of the brightness of the rest of the image.

 Geek box term.
 The ability of a TV to not introduce any extra edge enhancement.

-Digital Cable Ready – Official term for an HDTV that conforms to the plug-and-play digital cable TV standard using POD (point of deployment) access cards, also called CableCARDs.
+The official term for an HDTV conforms to the plug-and-play digital cable TV standard using POD (point of deployment) access cards, also called CableCARDs.
 With cable systems that comply to the standard, users can plug the cable directly into an HDTV set, then enjoy HDTV and digital cable without having to use a separate set-top box.
 Sets with interactive functionality are labeled Interactive Digital Cable Ready.

-Direct view – Any television not based on projection technology.
-Most often refers to standard CRT televisions, as opposed to rear- or front-projection TVs.
+Any television is not based on projection technology.
+Most often refers to standard CRT televisions instead of rear- or front-projection TVs.

-Dolby Digital – Six-channel digital audio standard that is part of the U.S. digital television standard; also called AC-3 or Digital 5.1.
-The channels consist of front left, front right, front center, surround or rear left, surround or rear right, and a separate subwoofer (the .1).
+The six-channel digital audio standard is part of the U.S. digital television standard; also called AC-3 or Digital 5.1.
+The channels consist of the front left, front right, front center, surround or rear left, surround or rear right, and a separate subwoofer (the .1).

-– Digital Rights Management.
-General term that describes a variety of technical and/or legislative efforts for securing and protecting different forms of digital content for the benefit of copyright holders.
+Digital Rights Management.
+A general term that describes various technical and/or legislative efforts for securing and protecting different forms of digital content for the benefit of copyright holders.

 – Digital Transmission Copy Protection.
-HDTV copy-protection scheme more commonly called 5C.
+HDTV copy-protection scheme is more commonly called 5C.

 – Digital Transmission Licensing Administrator.
 The licensing organization for the 5C DTCP HDTV copy-protection technology.